GiGurra/scalego/README.md

 val ecs = ECS(positionSystem, velocitySystem)

 // Add some entities.
 When you execute the .build(entityId) method the
-// components get added to the relevant stores.
+// components get added to the relevant systems.
 The Entity class actually
 // has no other fields than the entityId val e1 = Entity.Builder + Position(1, 2) + Velocity(0, 0) build(entityId = "1")
 val e2 = Entity.Builder + Position(0, 0) build(entityId = "2")